PROJECT

 Communication, Dissemination & Exploitation

-All too often progress within conservation is slowed down because amazing research and developments stay in labs and academic publications.
+All to often progress within conservation is slowed down because amazing research and developments stay in labs and academic publications.
 So how can we ensure that all of the amazing green solutions from GoGreen get to you - our global conservation community?
 Through effective communication, dissemination and exploitation!

-WP 8 is committed to ensuring that conservators everywhere will benefit from the amazing work being done in the project.
+WP8 is committed to ensuring that conservators everywhere will benefit from the amazing work being done in the project.
 We have developed a comprehensive communications strategy to ensure that you are informed and up to date on the work we are doing - and have access to it so you can use it in your conservation work!

 Through our series of GoGreen webinars, conference appearances, publications, social media, newsletters and our website, we aim to inform and inspire.
 Make sure to follow along to get the latest from GoGreen!